Reliable Hosting Services that Boost Your Website’s Speed

 4 Top Hosting Services to Boost Load Time

 1. The Server Speed of your Hosting PlanIf you’re trying to build an online empire then you need to have a web server that has the capacity and power to help you get there.
 A shared hosting plan is not going to get you there in the long run.
 The quality, technical specs and space of your server directly impact your speed.
 Dedicated hosting is costly but the alternative of VPS hosting will meet all the server requirements to speed up your website.
 With VPS hosting you get a virtual private server for your website without having to share the resources with hundreds of other sites like in a shared environment.
 Upgrade and grow your business by boosting your website’s power.

-A Content Management System (CMS) is critical to your website’s functionality and performance.
+2. Use a Reliable CMSA Content Management System (CMS) is critical to your website’s functionality and performance.
 The most reliable and popular CMS on the market is definitely WordPress.
 But there are also other excellent CMS, such as Drupal and Joomla.
 If you use any of these as your website’s platform, you’ll do right by your site’s performance.
 If, however, you’re using a less popular CMS or something you built for yourself or had built by another coder, you run risk having a slow website; make sure you run appropriate tests and do the right research to ensure that a CMS is fast and reliable before using it.

 3. Use a CDNA content delivery network (CDN) is a system of interconnected servers positioned across the globe that uses geographical proximity as the primary criteria for distributing cached web content and pages to end-users.
 When you use a CDN service, your website’s content is uploaded to multiple servers around the world, making it easier to distribute that content to users according to their geographical location.
 This means that each user will receive the requested content from the nearest server, which will make the entire process a lot faster thus boosting your load speed.
 CDNs use an assortment of different content networking techniques in order to optimise content delivery.
 Those techniques include web caching, server load balancing, request routing and content service protocols.
 Using a CDN can be costly.
 However, there are free services like Google CDN, Microsoft CDN, jsDelivr CDN, cdnjs CDN and jQuery CDN, so you can begin using them now.

 4. Optimise ImagesNot a hosting service but an important strategy in faster page load times.
 Un-optimised images can be very bulky, take up space, and as a result, use a lot of server resources and take longer to load slows down the overall page load time.
 Images take up a lot of bandwidth, thus it is crucial to have them optimised and resized to ensure quick load time.
 Optimise your images by: Reduce the size of your images without losing their quality.
 Do this by using a compression tool that compresses your images without losing their pixel count.

-Use CSS Sprites: A sprite is one file that contains all of your images.
+- Use CSS Sprites: A sprite is one file that contains all of your images.
 By using CSS sprites, you can greatly optimize your web page load time.

-Use JPEG image formats, while PNG is great, old browsers do not support them, so ensure that all your users are covered by sticking with JPEG.
+- Use JPEG image formats, while PNG is great, old browsers do not support them, so ensure that all your users are covered by sticking with JPEG.

 The Take-AwayBottom line, you want to be successful and have your online business, blog, or community reach internet success and bring in revenue, boost your brand awareness and fatten your bottom line then you need to take your web page load seriously.
 Having a website goes beyond building a responsive design, beautiful product images or visual content, creating curatable content and brandable domain name.
 Ensuring the technical aspects of your website are optimised is crucial to your business’ success.
 Speak to your hosting provider today about the various tools and upgrades at your disposal.